Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2020

 7.8

-8. Implementation Support
+8. Implementation support

 9. Patient Information

 All parents or legal guardians of children and young people undergoing anaesthesia should be as well informed as possible about the planned procedure, including methods for induction of anaesthesia and analgesia.
 Information should be given about the associated risks and side effects, and families should be encouraged to ask questions and be involved in decisions about their child’s care.
 Children and young people should receive information appropriate to their age and understanding.
-Young people should be encouraged to participate in decisions about their own care.
+Young people should be encouraged to participate in decisions about their own care where appropriate

 Information